Grandstand

 Atmosphere

 With two stadiums that have a roof, this version of the Grandstand does not see as many late-round matches because there is not a need to catch up on rain-altered schedules.
 That doesn’t mean the court lacks quality matches as it sees a nice share of good ones each year.
 There is a lot that dictate the atmosphere: time of day, whether a player is American, big names and upset potential.
-I attended an 11 AM start involving a Top 10 player and a rising talent.
+I first attended an 11 AM start involving a Top 10 player and a rising talent.
 There were many elevated ooohs and ahhhs during the match, with several points bringing a few to their feet for cheering.
 Small chants would break out to a preferred player at critical points.
 A couple of decent roars occurred in the latter portions of the match.
 The atmosphere at Grandstand is intimate compared to the other big courts and the potential for a raucous match/crowd is exhilarating.
 New Yorkers make for a passionate and loud base, probably more than any other major and even more fun is that the diversity of NYC leads to many foreign born on hand to root on a player from their home country.
 One downside of the local crowd is there are a select few that are too brash or drunk and they say dumb things in between points or yell out during a point.
 There is also a certain din on the southside with the traffic and occasional horn honk coming from the nearby street and highway.
 Grandstand does not meet the atmosphere of its predecessor, but it is often the court with the best environment on average through the tournament.

 Atmosphere Ranking: 10.5 out of 14